jessebubble/jessebubble/README.md

 Inside the Bubble
 ================================
 Web Developer with strong interpersonal and communication skills who is excited to leverage his skills as part of a fast-paced, quality-driven team.
 From the world of selling insurance to holding a Full Stack Web Development certificate from the University of Texas at San Antonio where I developed skills using modern web technologies.
-Through my freelance work with Viva Web Design i've gained experience setting up hosting, custom DNS, domain names, SEO, Site Resposiveness and Headless CMS
+Through my freelance work with Viva Web Design i've gained experience setting up hosting, custom DNS and domain names.
+I've learned SEO techniques, caching, Web Performance Optimization and testing site resposiveness.
+Currently working with Headless CMS and marketing tools.

 *   🌐 Currently in San Antonio
 *   👨‍🎤 Web Develper Portfolio [jessebubble.dev](https://www.jessebubble.dev)